 Official announcement · MongoDB YouTube · 📰 Bloomberg: Eighth Annual MongoDB Innovation Award Winners Unveiled at MongoDB.Live 2021

-Little did I know it would go “viral” (no puns intended) and will end up serving over 3 Billion API requests from all over the world.
-One of the most exciting use-cases of this CLI was that a developer hooked it up on an LED in a couple of hospitals.
+Little did I know it would go “viral” (no puns intended) and end up serving over 3 Billion API requests from all over the world.
+One of the most exciting use cases of this CLI was that a developer hooked it up to an LED in several hospitals.
 I was like whaaat?! ¯\_(ツ)_/¯

 Jump to 2021, and I learned that my CLI project got nominated in the esteemed MongoDB Innovation Awards 2021 for the “Front line heroes” category.
 If you don’t know, MongoDB has a market cap of $37.72 Billion, and it’s the most famous NoSQL database company.